Snake-Edition/P32-FW/README.md

 when you first run the firmware, Prusa will send you to the initial calibration wizard.
 This can be a problem if you need to set custom e-steps before printing anything.
-Just skip the initial setup wizard, use the Llama Settings menu to configure your e-steps, and then rerun the setup wizard manually.
+Just skip the initial setup wizard, use the Snake Settings menu to configure your e-steps, and then rerun the setup wizard manually.

 ### Livestock to Stock